Bioconductor/BBS/Doc/Branch-annotation-repo-HOWTO.md

 Before branching, Check and make sure there is enough room on master for the annotations.
-If there isn't enough room follow the guidelines for moving old [Bioconductor releases into S3](https://github.com/Bioconductor/AWS_management/blob/master/docs/S3_website.md) As of release 3.11 Annotations are around 83G.
+If there isn't enough room follow the guidelines for moving old [Bioconductor releases into S3](https://github.com/Bioconductor/AWS_management/blob/master/docs/S3_website.md) As of release 3.13 Annotations are around 113G.

-These instructions use BioC 3.7 as the new devel version and malbec2 as the devel master builder.
+These instructions use BioC 3.14 as the new devel version and nebbiolo2 as the devel master builder.

+As of 3.14, the linux builders have moved to DFCI in Boston.
+Personal accounts and the jump account should be set up for access.

-A. Set up malbec2
+A. Set up nebbiolo2

-1. Create new annotation repo on devel master builder (malbec2)
+1. Create new annotation repo on devel master builder (nebbiolo2)

-    ssh biocadmin@malbec2.bioconductor.org
+    ssh to nebbiolo2 as biocpush user
-    cd ~/PACKAGES/3.7/data
+    cd ~/PACKAGES/3.14/data
     mkdir annotation

 2. rsync annotations from current release

+Because 3.13 used RPCI mablec2 and 3.14 used DFCI nebbiolo2, we could only rsync in one direction because of firewalls.
+It should work on either machine, in either direction in the future if under the same firewall.

 Dry run first.
 NOTE the trailing slash and dot '.'.

-    From malbec1 to malbec2 (logged into malbec2):
+    From malbec2 to nebbiolo2 (logged into malbec2):
-    cd ~/PACKAGES/3.7/data/annotation
+    cd ~/PACKAGES/3.13/data/annotation
-    rsync --dry-run -ave ssh biocadmin@malbec1:PACKAGES/3.6/data/annotation/ .
+    rsync --dry-run -ave ssh . biocpush@nebbiolo2:PACKAGES/3.14/data/annotation/

-    From malbec1 to malbec2 (logged into malbec1):
-    cd ~/PACKAGES/3.7/data/annotation
+Live Run if all looks correct

-    rsync --dry-run -ave ssh ~/PACKAGES/3.6/data/annotation
+    rsync -ave ssh . biocpush@nebbiolo2:PACKAGES/3.14/data/annotation/
-    biocadmin@malbec2:PACKAGES/3.7/data/annotation/

 3. Remove symlinks for old R versions for windows and mac